LongyuYang/A-Simple-C-compiler/README.md

 A Simple C compiler
 ===================
-This is a Python implemented simple C compiler for Principles of Compiling course at Tongji University, introduced by Prof Ding Zhijun.
+This is a Python implemented simple C compiler for Principles of Compilers course at Tongji University, introduced by Prof Ding Zhijun.
 ## Requirements ##
 - Python 3.6
 - PyQt 5.11.1